SORA

 Abstract

-Physical activity (PA) is established as a cornerstone of cardiovascular health, however, disparities in participation exist across sociocultural groups, which in turn impacts cardiovascular outcomes.
-Evidence suggests that while the positive cardiovascular effects of exercise are consistent across populations, notable differences in the magnitude of these benefits exist for racial and ethnic minorities and female sex.
-Females derive greater protection from PA compared to males, with reduced rates of sudden cardiac death (SCD).
-This review examines the complex interplay of race/ethnicity and sex on the cardiovascular benefits associated with PA and exercise, cardiovascular adaptations to exercise, and risks of SCD and "excessive" volume of exercise.
+Physical activity (PA) is established as a cornerstone of cardiovascular health, however, disparities in participation exist across sociocultural groups, which in turn affect cardiovascular outcomes.
+Evidence suggests that although the positive cardiovascular effects of exercise are consistent across populations, notable differences in the magnitude of these benefits exist for racial and ethnic minorities and the female sex.
+Women derive greater protection from PA compared with men, with reduced rates of sudden cardiac death.
+In this review we examine the complex interplay of race and/or ethnicity and sex on the cardiovascular benefits associated with PA and exercise, cardiovascular adaptations to exercise, risks of sudden cardiac death, and "excessive" volume of exercise.
 Understanding these factors is crucial for developing targeted interventions to promote cardiovascular health and offset disparities.

 Item Type: Article

-Additional Information: © 2024 Published by Elsevier Inc. on behalf of the Canadian Cardiovascular Society.
-Under a Creative Commons license (http://creativecommons.org/licenses/by/4.0/)
+Additional Information: © 2024 The Authors.
+Published by Elsevier Inc. on behalf of the Canadian Cardiovascular Society.
+This is an open access article under the CC BY license (http://creativecommons.org/licenses/by/4.0/).

 SGUL Research Institute / Research Centre: Academic Structure > Cardiovascular & Genomics Research Institute